Prehistoric Park

-Prehistoric Park is a six-part nature docu-fiction television mini-series that premiered on ITV on 22 July 2006 and on Animal Planet on 29 October 2006.
+Prehistoric Park is a six-part nature docu-fiction television series that premiered on ITV on 22 July 2006 and on Animal Planet on 29 October 2006.
 The programme was produced by Impossible Pictures, who also created Walking with Dinosaurs.
+Jasper James, who coproduced the Walking with... series, served as an executive producer.
 Each episode is an hour long including commercial breaks.
 Repeats of the show are broadcast in the UK on Watch.

 The programme is narrated by David Jason and presented by Nigel Marven.
 The fictional component is the theme that Nigel goes back to various geological time periods through a space-time portal, and brings live specimens of extinct animals back to the present day, where they are exhibited in a wildlife park named Prehistoric Park, which is a big area between high steep mountains and ocean, with varied environments, in what looks like KwaZulu-Natal province in South Africa.

 Story

 The story, which is told in the style of a documentary, focuses on naturalist Nigel Marven leading missions to find and collect extinct animals from the distant past by use of a time machine.
 The animals are then placed in the confines of Prehistoric Park, a private wildlife park that is situated in a dry, mountainous region of an unspecified part of the world.
 Marven's core motivation in the series is to defy extinction and to give select extinct species a second chance at life.